ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: digital_level_script_trigger_active_level

     Specifies the active level for the Script trigger.
-This attribute is used when NIFGEN_ATTR_SCRIPT_TRIGGER_TYPE is set to Digital Level.
+This attribute is used when :py:data:`nifgen.Session.script_trigger_type` is set to Digital Level.

     The following table lists the characteristics of this property.